-The St. Catharines Junior Symphony was formed and directed under the baton of Paul van Dongen in 1965, later renamed the St. Catharines Youth Orchestra before becoming known as the Niagara Youth Orchestra (NYO) in 1980.
-During the early seasons, the orchestra entered the Toronto Kiwanis Music Festival, frequently winning their class, and in 1969, was invited to play at the Grand Finale Concert in Massey Hall.
-In its centennial year, the NYO appeared at Expo '67 in Montreal and was also featured on a television segment of "Music in Your Life".
+The St. Catharines Junior Symphony was formed and directed under the baton of Paul van Dongen in 1965, was later renamed the St. Catharines Youth Orchestra, and in 1980 became known as the Niagara Youth Orchestra.
+During the early seasons, the orchestra entered the Toronto Kiwanis Music Festival, frequently placing first, and in 1969 it was invited to play at the Grand Finale Concert in Massey Hall.
+In centennial year, the NYO appeared at Expo '67 in Montreal and was also featured on a television segment of "Music in Your Life".
 In 1973, the orchestra sent an unprecedented 12 members to the National Youth Orchestra of Canada.